eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 }
 ```

-Like with the reader in **subscriber.cpp**, we need a participant, a topic and a publisher to be able to create a writer.
+Like with the reader in **subscriber.cpp**, we need a participant, a topic, and a publisher to be able to create a writer.
 We also need to use the same topic name as the one specified in the subscriber.cpp.

 ```
 dds::domain::DomainParticipant participant(domain::default_id());